awslabs/mountpoint-s3/doc/SEMANTICS.md

   * `blue`
   * `blue/image.jpg`

   then mounting your bucket would give a file system with a `blue` file, rather than a `blue` directory, and therefore `image.jpg` will not be accessible.
+Note that this means deleting the file `blue` will cause a directory `blue/` to become visible, and make `blue/image.jpg` accessible.

 We test S3 File Connector against these restrictions using a [reference model](https://github.com/awslabs/s3-file-connector/blob/b720e9a5da0980977714c977128b2cef67313c81/s3-file-connector/tests/reftests/reference.rs#L121) that programatically encodes the expected mapping between S3 objects and file system structure.

-Windows-style path delimiters (`\`) are not currently supported.
+Windows-style path delimiters (`\`) are not supported.

 ## Operations on files and directories